daithioc95/MS1/README.md

 Inspiration for elements in the about and skills section layout came from the resume section of CodeInstitutes "Mini Project".
 This include the circlar headshot image, using the font aweson icons and the progress bars.
 Thanks to the Code Institute Tutors for helping me problem solving, in particularly regarding the my experience section to satify the HTML W3 Validator.
 Thanks to my mentor, Mark Railton for guidence throughout the project.
+Thanks to the Code Institute Slack channel for providing me with a wealth of information on each aspect of the project.